-These scenic fall foliage drives and tours will take you down some of our areas most charming roads and historic byways, decorated with leaves of brilliant red, deep orange and shimmering yellow.
-Whether you choose to drive yourself or take a riverboat or train fall foliage tour, fall in PA is a beautiful experience.
+These scenic fall foliage drives and tours will take you through the most charming roads and historic byways Western Pennsylvania has to offer, decorated with leaves of brilliant red, deep orange, and shimmering yellow.
+Whether you choose to drive yourself or take a riverboat or train fall foliage tour, fall in Pennsylvania is a beautiful experience.

 One of the most scenic roads in Pennsylvania, the Longhouse National Scenic Byway was built specifically for tourists and offers stunning fall views of the Allegheny National Forest, Kinzua Bay, and the Kinzua Dam.